rbocchinfuso/opsgenie2osticket-for-slack/readme.md

 Custom Slack slash command to push OpsGenie alerts into osTicket.

 ## Requirements
-- A customer slash command on a Slack team
+- A custom slash command on a Slack team
 - A web server running PHP5 with cURL enabled

 ## Usage